 - feeling peace with the past

-- wanting to be alone and quiet (be careful not to isolate)
+- ability to be alone and quiet as well as to be with others

-- increased sense of inner strength and abilty to listen to others
+sense of inner strength and ability to listen to others

 - reconnection, resiliency and hope for the future

-writing and music helps.
-Many teens tell me they put on sad music or a sad movie to help them let it out.
+or listening to music is something that helps.
+Many teens tell me they put on sad music or a sad movie to help them let it

-throw bottles at a recycling center into the bin, stomp on paper cups, pop bubble wrap
+- Shred paper, throw bottles at a recycling center into the bin, stomp on paper cups, pop bubble wrap, be creative.